gestylinaga/pythonProjects/README.md

 * **guessTheNumber** -- guess the computer's randomly chosen number game
 * **madlibs** -- a *very* simple madlibs program
 * **rockPaperScissors** -- the classic Rock, Paper, Scissors game as a program

+## self
+> Scripts I wrote myself -- Gesty Linaga

+* **guessingGame** -- a combination of the computerGuess/guessTheNumber games with a menu